Arc vs C: What are the differences?

-Arc and C++ can be primarily classified as "Languages" tools.
+Arc and C can be categorized as "Languages" tools.

-Lyft, OkCupid, and Twitch are some of the popular companies that use C++, whereas Arc is used by Helpful, Cask, and Icalia Labs.
-C++ has a broader approval, being mentioned in 199 company stacks & 371 developers stacks; compared to Arc, which is listed in 7 company stacks and 6 developer stacks.
+According to the StackShare community, C has a broader approval, being mentioned in 64 company stacks & 251 developers stacks; compared to Arc, which is listed in 7 company stacks and 6 developer stacks.

 What is Arc?